shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 and will not work on projects they consider unimportant even for obscene wages.

+If you still want a job (say because you are bored), then there are many openings.

 ### Which music do you listen to while programming?

 A lot of people ask us that.
 Different software developers have different